fabric/fabric/doc/site/community.md

 Mailing list
 ------------

-The primary mean of communication is the fab-user mailing list.
+The primary means of communication is the fab-user mailing list.
 Although it is called "fab-user", this list is also used by developers and contributors.
 The fab-user list is also where new releases are announced and future releases planned.
 The Fabric project does not yet have a mailing list dedicated to